 The Mother of All Trips

 This blog is part travelogue, part memoir, part meditation on motherhood, with just a dash of how-to.
 The mother behind The Mother of All trips is Mara, who emphasizes the potential for learning and fun when it comes to traveling with kids.
-With each post on her family’s excursions, both big and small, and helpful advice gleaned from first hand experience, she “brings the world to your kids and your kids to the world.”
+With each post on her family’s excursions, both big and small, and helpful advice gleaned from real first-hand experience, she “brings the world to your kids and your kids to the world.”

 This site is dedicated to making family travel-planning easier, cheaper, and less stressful with in-depth reviews of kid-friendly accommodations, expert strategies for traveling with kids, insider city-guides and advice on where to find money-saving deals on family vacation packages.
-As if that weren’t enough, the site also has free printables like packing lists and car and travel games for kids and a Trip Planner tool that helps you create individual itinerary and travel journals.
+As if that weren’t enough, the site also has free printables like packing lists and car and travel games for kids and a Trip Planner tool that helps you create an individual itinerary and travel journals.

 As a Family Travel Advisor, Suzette Mack’s specialty is creating memorable vacations for families with children of all ages.
 As a blogger, she offers readers her expertise (for example, travel insurance is a must when planning a family cruise) and personal experience (a la if she could do it all again, she’d buy the Paris Museum Pass).